Choose where you compete

 - KPIs & commercial success; please demonstrate your metrics, including real numbers, not just percentages

-This award celebrates the power of collaboration - recognising teams who’ve worked together, or in partnership with others, to deliver beyond expectations.
+This award celebrates the power of collaboration within Open Banking, Open Finance, or Smart Data, recognising teams who’ve worked together, or in partnership with others, to deliver beyond expectations.

 Entries are welcome from internal teams, cross-functional groups, or partnerships across organisations that have united around a shared goal and delivered exceptional results.